Steps to apply for admission to Oregon State University Carlson College of Veterinary Medicine:

-Below is detailed information for applying to Oregon State University College of Veterinary Medicine (OSU CVM):
+Below is detailed information for applying to Oregon State University Carlson College of Veterinary Medicine (OSU CCVM):

-OSU CVM participates in the Veterinary Medical Colleges Application Service (VMCAS), a centralized application processing service.
-You must complete and submit a VMCAS application to be considered for acceptance into OSU CVM.
+OSU CCVM participates in the Veterinary Medical Colleges Application Service (VMCAS), a centralized application processing service.
+You must complete and submit a VMCAS application to be considered for acceptance into OSU CCVM.
 For more information please visit the VMCAS site.

-You must submit an OSU CVM supplemental application along with a $50 supplemental application fee.
+You must submit OSU CCVM supplemental application questions (on VMCAS) along with a $50 supplemental application fee.

-- Supplemental applications are available online as of May 13, 2016.
+Supplemental application questions are available online on VMCAS as of May 9, 2019.

 You must arrange to have three letters of recommendation sent to VMCAS.

-- If you are currently in a graduate program, include a letter from your major adviser.
+If you are currently in a graduate program, it is recommended to include a letter from your major adviser.

 You must take the general test of the Graduate Record Examination (GRE), which includes verbal, quantitative and analytical writing sections.
 The Educational Testing Service administers the computerized GRE and offers multiple test dates.